iamllcoolray/iamllcoolray/README.md

 A Computer Science student from Miami, FL.
 Passionate about learning and solving problems.

-* 🔭 I'm currently working on a Free Dictionary API wrapper.
+* 🔭 I'm currently working on multiple tools and projects.

-* 🌱 I’m currently learning how to develop games.
+* 🌱 I am learning how to develop 2D games.

 <br>